UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 **Susan told me the story of three guys**&nbsp;who applied to [Y Combinator​](http://www.ycombinator.com/), got rejected and then applied again and became Y Combinator's first Chinese based startup raising $1,2 million in funding - not touching a single dime up until recently, because three months in they were already sustainable.

 Ok, no big deal, they’re probably not the only ones with a story like that.
-But what is strikingly awesome about this company is *how*&nbsp;they acquired their users and the people and vision driving the company.
+But what is strikingly awesome about this company is *how*&nbsp;they acquired their users and the actual people and vision driving the company.

 Susan told me about how she joined the company two years ago and how the entire team of maybe two people besides the three co-founders had to move to China, because their visas ran out and they were not able to renew or get green cards.